mantl/mantl/docs/getting_started/vsphere.rst

 VMware vSphere
 ================

-You can bring up VMware vSphere environment using Terraform with third-party vSphere provider.
+You can bring up VMware vSphere environment using Terraform with builtin vSphere provider.

 Prerequisites
 ---------------